mts0629/cpp-learning/README.md

 ## License

+Following licenses are applied for each project.

 - `cpp_from_zero/` ...
 MIT License
-    - GoogleTest ...
-BSD 3-Clause License
 - `playground/` ...
 Unlicense

+Both project uses GoogleTest.
+It is provided by BSD 3-Clause License.

 Source codes in following directories are based on the contents in each reference  and following changes are included: